Svintooo/bofuru/README.md

 # bofuru
-Windowed Borderless Fullscreen for any windows game.
+Windowed Borderless Fullscreen for any Windows game.